-The Australia-Thailand Institute (ATI) artist-in-residency program supports innovative programs that promote cultural awareness with the aim of creating enduring ties between people and organisations in Thailand and Australia.
+The Australia-Thailand Institute (ATI) artist-in-residency program supports artists with innovative arts programs that create enduring ties between people and organisations in Thailand and Australia.
+The artist-in-residency aims to also promote excellence in the arts, in this round with a special focus on design, film, digital media and visual arts.

 Who can apply?

-The annual residency in visual arts, writing and performing arts is open to both Thai artists from Thailand for a residency in Australia and Australian artists living in Australia for a residency in Thailand.
+The ATI’s artist-in-residency program is open to both Thai artists from Thailand to undertake a project in Australia and Australian artists living in Australia for a project in Thailand.
 Applicants must be over the age of 18, with a proven art practice of at least three years.
-The residency can include professional development via workshops, forums, collaborations, and/or the development/completion/presentation of a new body of work.
+The residency can include professional development via workshops, forums, collaborations, and/or the development, completion and presentation of a new body of work.

 - Return economy airfare between Thailand and Australia (includes any necessary domestic flights to make international connections)